PLAY VIDEOS ON GUARDIAN AD

 Would you like to run or be part of one?

-If you want to be part, support tit or just see your name in the paper in a few weeks and can spare a pound, search for #PARTRON19 or snap the QR code here on your smartphone camera.
+If you want to be part, support it or just see your name in a paper and can spare a pound, search for #PARTRON19.

 In his book ‘The Icarus Deception’, Seth Godin says ‘Art is frightening.
 Art isn’t pretty.
 Art isn’t painting.
 Art isn’t something you hang on the wall.
 Art is what we do when we’re truly alive.
 Art might scare you.
 Art might bust you.
 But art is who we are and what we do and what we need.